emilybache/Hands-On-Approval-Testing-For-Developers-Materials/XmlReports/README.md

     - [ ] The test should pass now, run it again with coverage and check if it is 100% for this function.
     - [ ] Make a commit in version control with your updated test case.
 Be sure to include the approved file.
 4) [ ] Add further test cases for the other methods in `XMLExporter`.
 Feel free to add more data in `SampleModelObjects` or modify what's there so you can get 100% coverage.
+   - [ ] If you run into difficulty with a test that relies on the current date and time, look up the documentation on [Scrubbers](https://github.com/approvals/ApprovalTests.Java/blob/master/approvaltests/docs/Scrubbers.md).
+Use a DateScrubber.